sarah-Dm/projet_MeetYourFood/README.md

 🍽 Website to help land workers share their job and promote local and handmade activities and goods.
 Any one who has an account can get informed about a nearby farm and book a visit to the farm.

 ## Tools used:
+React framework
+MongoDB
+Cloudinary
-React framework ---MongoDB ---Cloudinary ---Deployed on Heroku with Atlas for DB
+Deployed on Heroku with Atlas for DB

 ### 🔧 Installation
 SESS_SECRET = [you secret phrase for session]